Heroes of Tomorrow Fitness Center

 Drinking water plus physical activity where you breathe at a higher heart rate (ie aerobic activity like walking, jogging, swimming, biking, resistance training etc,) will ultimately lead to weight loss.
 Not only will you release retained water – ending the bloated and puffy feeling, but your metabolism will burn fat at a higher rate than before you started adding sufficient water intake to your diet.
 If you are significantly overweight (50-100lbs), you need to add more water to your diet than the minimum recommended daily amount.
 Some experts agree that the intake should be another 6-8 oz. of water for every 10-20 lbs overweight.

 The bad news is that coffee, tea, diet drinks, alcohol, and nicotine are diuretics meaning they actually will dehydrate you.
 These drinks should not count as your 1-2 quarts a day of daily water consumption.
-If you think you maybe retaining water, try adding up to a gallon of water a day and you could lose about five to ten pounds of retained water in a few short days.
+If you think you maybe retaining water, try adding up to a 3-4 quarts of water a day and you could lose about five to ten pounds of retained water in a few short days.
 I have seen people lose up to twenty in a week by ONLY adding water to their diet.
+Basically they urinated their retained water out of themselves along with the extra intake as well.

 For people who are above / below average weight see equation for how much water you should drink in a day:

-1/2 to 2/3 of your body weight (lbs) is how many ounces of water you should drink at a minimum.
+1/2 to 2/3 of your body weight (lbs) is how many ounces of water you should drink at a minimum in a 24 hour period - NEVER all at once.

 See these tips and more on fitness at the StewSmith.com Fitness eBook Store and by reading the Stew Smith Article Archives.